PsyTeachR/ads-v1/docs/05-tidy.md

 If there were 10 years in the table, or a different number of years each time you encountered data like this, the code for producing the table above never changes.
 :::

 If you have control over how the data are recorded, it will make your life easier to record it in a tidy format from the start.
-However, we don't always have control, so this class will also teach you how to convert an untidy table into a tidy tables.
+However, we don't always have control, so this class will also teach you how to convert untidy tables into tidy tables.

 ## Reshaping Data